Osgoode Hall Law School is grateful to its generous donors who have contributed to our extensive collection of scholarships, prizes and awards.

 - Course and Subject Area Prizes for students who achieve the highest grade in specific courses or papers

-- Complete listing and description of all awards and prizes.
+See a complete listing and description of all medals, awards and prizes.

-Please see the Student Handbook on MyOsgoode for procedural information related to Scholarships, Awards and Prizes.
+The Student Handbook on MyOsgoode has procedural information on all Scholarships, Awards and Prizes.